robric/wiki-contrail-controller/QoS.md

            {'hardware_q_id': '2', 'logical_queue':['9'], 'scheduling': 'strict', 'bandwidth': '10', 'default': 'True'}]
           }

-##Key Definitions:
+###Key Definitions:
 hardware_q_id: Identifier for the hardwarwe queue.
 logical_queue: Defines the logical queues each hardware queue is mapped to.
 scheduling: Defines the scheduling algorathim used in logical queues.
 bandwidth: Total bandwidth used by logical queues.
-default: When set to True defines the default hardware queue for Qos, one of the queue must be defined default. scheduling and bandwidth properties for each hardware queue is not supported .
+default: When set to True defines the default hardware queue for Qos, one of the queue must be defined default.
+scheduling and bandwidth properties for each hardware queue is not supported .

-##Generated contrail-vrouter-agent.conf
+###Generated contrail-vrouter-agent.conf
 The above parameters are updated in /etc/contrail/contrail-vrouter-agent.conf on host4 as follows:

      [QOS]
      # Default logical nic queue
      logical_queue= [7]

      [QUEUE-1]
      # Logical nic queues for qos config
      logical_queue= ['1', '6-10', '12-15']

      # Nic queue scheduling algorithm used
-scheduling= rr
+     scheduling= strict

      # Percentage of the total bandwidth used by queue
      bandwidth= 10

      [QUEUE-2]
      # Logical nic queues for qos config
      logical_queue= [2-5]

      # Nic queue scheduling algorithm used
-scheduling=strict
+     scheduling= rr

      # Percentage of the total bandwidth used by queue
      bandwidth= 15

 # Caveats
 Queuing and scheduling will not be supported in 3.1